Kunafa Recipe

 Serving Suggestions

 Garnishes: Sprinkle additional chopped pistachios on top for extra crunch and a vibrant green color.
-You can also scatter a few edible rose petals over the Kunafa for a fragrant and decorative touch.
+You can also scatter a few edible rose petals over the kunafa for a fragrant and decorative touch.

 Accompaniments: Serve Kunafa alongside a cup of traditional Arabic coffee or tea.
 The bitter notes of coffee or the aromatic tea complement the sweetness of the dessert beautifully.